kylebaron/klava/README.md

 1. Use `initials` to transform the starting values at the start of the optimization
-2. Pass the `parlist` object into the prediction function so we can graft the estimates back in
+2. Pass the `parset` object into the prediction function so we can graft the estimates back in

 <!-- -->